Francis Margaret Anderson “Maggie”

 She loved her family and friends very dearly.
 She had a great desire to learn and attended classes any time she had the opportunity, from home economics through the Oklahoma Extended Courses in her early years to general classes through a junior college in California in her later years.

 Maggie was always guided by her strong faith in the Lord.
 She was baptized a Presbyterian as a child.
-However, she said she had worshipped in ay housed of the Lord.
+However, she said she had worshipped in many houses of the Lord.

 She often would hum her favorite song, “What a friend we have in Jesus.”